Amalfi Coast holidays

 Designer buys

-Positano’s shopping scene is as well-heeled as it gets.
-The chic boutiques here sell designer clothing and jewellery – often one of a kind.
-But you can still pick up that all-important limoncello from the surrounding stores.
+Positano’s shopping scene is as smart as it gets.
+Boutiques here sell designer clothing, ‘Moda Positano’ linen styles, local handcrafted ceramic, and jewellery – often one of a kind.
+And you can still pick up that all-important local limoncello from the surrounding stores.

 Nightlife